Problematy/goodmap/README.md

 ```
 poetry env use
 ```
-To view poetry virtualenvs associated with the current project, run `poetry env list`. \
-To view information on the currrent virtualenv, run `poetry env info`.
+ Useful commands: `poetry env list`, `poetry env info`.

 #### 3. Install dependencies
 ```
 poetry install
 ```

+#### 4. You're ready

-Now you have a ready environment.
-If everything worked fine, from now on you don't have to invoke `pyenv` at all.
-Any time you enter the project directory, `poetry` will automatically detect the virtualenv it created.
-Then you can invoke any commands in your project like this:
+When you enter the project directory, you can invoke any commands in your project like this:
 ```
 poetry run <command>
 ```